CCHS Cougar Wrestling standout Pressey headed to Iowa

 cindyc4@yahoo.com

 Pressey is a four-year varsity letterman for Colleton County Wrestling.
-His accolades include being named a three-time SCHSL Lower-State Champion, two-time AAAA State Runner-Up, three-time Region Champion and two-time GRECO State Champion.
-He also participated in football and soccer for Colleton County during his freshman year.
+His accolades include being named a three-time SCHSL Lower-State Champion, two-time AAAA state runner-up, three-time region champion and two-time GRECO state champion.
+He also participated in football and soccer his freshman year.

+Pressey used YouTube to post highlights from tournaments as one of his recruiting tools.
+After fielding offers from Northwest Kansas Tech, Iowa Central Community College and the University of Northern Iowa, Pressey says the decision to become a Panther felt right.

 “I want to thank my family and friends for making this dream come true,” said Pressey.
-“You guys played a very big roll in my life.
+“You guys played a very big role in my life.
 Coach Packy Burke has always been there for me along with Coach Jaques Glover, who got me started with wrestling.
 Coach Richard Massey always motivated me to keep my head up.
-Michelle O’Quinn always helped me when I needed it.”
+Michelle O’Quinn always helped me when I needed it.

 “I am going to do whatever I can to be on top with grades and wrestling,” said Pressey.